grongierisc/formation-template/README.md

 );
 ```

+By using the test function of our management portal, we will send the operation a message of the type we declared earlier.
+If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations. <br>Here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).
 You should get a result like this :
 ![IrisOperation](https://user-images.githubusercontent.com/77791586/164474137-f21b78f1-fbe6-493f-8f50-f2729f81295d.png)

+<br><br><br>

 For FileOperation it is to be noted that you must fill the Path in the `%settings` available on the Management Portal as follow ( and you can add in the settings the `Filename` if you have followed the `Filename` note from [7.3.](#73-creating-our-operations) ) :
 ![Settings for FileOperation](https://user-images.githubusercontent.com/77791586/164474207-f31805ff-b36c-49be-972a-dc8d32ce495c.png)